Neppale/Neppale/README.md

 ## Future Goals

-I am seeking new job opportunities and expanding my knowledge in full-stack or backend software development.
+I am not currently seeking new job opportunities.
+But I'm always expanding my knowledge in full-stack and/or backend software development!

 ## Contact